-In Physics: Understand and apply basic principles of pressure and perform simple pressure-measuring tests.
-Have a full understanding of plastics' durability and be able to perform pressure tests to the materials involved.
+In Physics: Understand and apply basic principles of desalination procedures and perform simple water quality measuring tests.
+Have a full understanding of plastics' durability and be able to perform quality tests to the materials involved.

-In Chemistry: Students would learn about the concept of hydrolysis, which is a chemical reaction involving water.
+In Chemistry: Students would learn about the concept of desalination and hydrolysis, which is a chemical reaction involving water.
 Hydrolysis is important in many biological processes, such as the breakdown of food molecules in our bodies.
 Students would also learn about the different ways water is used by humans and the challenges of water scarcity in some parts of the world.

-In Biology: Students learn about the water cycle and how water availability impacts plants and animals.
+In Biology: Students learn about the properties of salt, water solutions, water cycle and how water availability impacts plants and animals.
 Ecosystems: A chapter on ecosystems might discuss plastic pollution as a threat to living organisms.
 Plastic debris can entangle animals, block their digestive tracts, and leach harmful chemicals into the environment.